-Slow Cooker Baked Potatoes — Learn how to make soft, fluffy, tender baked potatoes with super delicious skin in your slow cooker!
+Slow Cooker Baked Potatoes — Learn how to make soft, fluffy, tender baked potatoes with super delicious skin in your Crockpot!
 Use this method when you want to free up oven space for a holiday meal or when you don’t want to turn your oven on and heat up your house.
 Foolproof, perfect potatoes every time!

-Slow Cooker Baked Potatoes Recipe
+- Ingredients for Slow Cooked Baked Potatoes

 Growing up I ate so, so, so many oven-baked baked potatoes.
 They were my dad’s favorite food, and along with being inexpensive and easy, my mom made sure they were served extremely frequently.
 Although she never made baked potatoes in a slow cooker.

 However there are times when slow cooking baked potatoes is advantageous.
 Specifically for a holiday meals when you don’t have room in the oven for potatoes.

 Or when you have the luxury to plan ahead for hours and your baked potato side will be ready when the main course is ready and they can just hang out and wait in a warm slow cooker until you’re ready to serve the main.

 I should note we are not actually “baking” the potatoes and instead they are being slow cooked, which essentially results in them being steamed.